API Reference

 • middleware_cls – A Starlette-compatible middleware class.

-• middleware_config – Keyword arguments passed to the middleware constructor.
+• middleware_config – Keyword arguments passed to the constructor.

 Adds a route to the API.